Personal Loan Basics

 What is a personal loan?

-A personal loan is a fixed‑amount installment loan you repay in predictable monthly payments over a set term.
-People use it to consolidate debt, cover unexpected expenses, finance home improvements, or pay for major life events.
-These loans are typically unsecured, so you do not need to put up collateral.
-You borrow a lump sum, pay it back on a fixed schedule, and the balance never revolves.
+A personal loan is a straightforward lump sum you borrow and repay in steady monthly installments over a set period.
+People use them for all kinds of reasons - consolidating high‑interest debt, covering a surprise expense, tackling home improvements, or funding big life moments.
+Because these loans are usually unsecured, you don't need to offer any collateral.
+You get the full amount up front, pay it back on a fixed schedule, and the balance never revolves like a credit card.

 What is the difference between a personal loan and a payday loan?

-These two products are not in the same category, even though people sometimes confuse them.
-A personal loan typically offers amounts from $1,000 to $50,000 or more, repayment terms of one to seven years, and APRs that range from around 6% to 36% depending on your credit.
-A payday loan is a short‑term advance, usually $500 or less, due in full on your next payday, often carrying an effective APR above 400%.
-For most borrowers dealing with a real financial need, a personal loan is the significantly safer and cheaper option.
+These are two very different products, even though they sometimes get lumped together.
+A personal loan typically offers amounts from $1,000 to $50,000 or more, repayment terms of one to seven years, and APRs that range from about 6% to 36% depending on your credit.
+A payday loan is a short‑term cash advance - usually $500 or less - that's due in full on your next payday, often carrying an effective APR north of 400%.
+For almost anyone facing a real financial need, a personal loan is the dramatically safer and cheaper choice.

 What is the difference between a secured and unsecured loan?

 The key difference is what happens if you stop paying.
-A secured loan is backed by collateral (typically a car or a home) that the lender can claim in the event of default.
-An unsecured loan carries no such collateral.
+A secured loan is backed by collateral (typically a car or a home) that the lender can claim if you default.
+An unsecured loan has no such collateral.
 Because the lender takes on more risk, unsecured loans usually carry slightly higher rates.
-Most of these products are unsecured, which keeps the application simpler but makes your credit profile matter more.
+Most personal loans are unsecured, which keeps the application simpler but means your credit profile carries more weight.

 What is the difference between a fixed‑rate and a variable‑rate loan?

-With a fixed‑rate loan, your interest rate is locked in for the entire repayment period.
-Your payment stays the same every month, which makes budgeting predictable.
-A variable‑rate loan can shift over time, tracking a market index like the prime rate.
+A fixed‑rate loan locks in your interest rate for the life of the loan.
+That means the same payment every month - great for predictable budgeting.
+A variable‑rate loan can change over time, moving with a market index like the prime rate.
 Variable rates sometimes start lower, but they introduce uncertainty.
-For most personal loan borrowers, fixed rate is the simpler, safer choice.
+For most personal loan borrowers, a fixed rate is the simpler, safer choice.

 What is a personal line of credit, and how is it different from a loan?

-A personal loan gives you a lump sum upfront, which you repay in fixed installments.
+A personal loan gives you a lump sum up front, which you repay in fixed installments.
 A personal line of credit works more like a credit card: you have a credit limit, draw from it as needed, and only pay interest on what you actually use.
 Lines of credit are better suited for ongoing or unpredictable expenses.
-These loans are the stronger option when you know exactly how much you need.
+A personal loan is the stronger option when you know exactly how much you need.

 What is an APR?